HOME |

 about their identities.
 It can also be complicated for

-teenage client who, over the course of a few weeks,
+describes a teenage client who, over the course of a few

-androgynous, as a gay boy and, eventually, as a
+including as androgynous, as a gay boy and, eventually,

-involved in a dynamic process that illustrated both the
+was involved in a dynamic process that illustrated both

 intertwined and how they are separate.